 - Ensure your transportation to the hospital is in top condition and ready at a moment’s notice.

-- Many of you would experience a symptom called ‘nesting’ as the due date approaches, and tend to overexert themselves.
-While there is nothing wrong with making the house tidy, just make sure you ask help from your family or hire a cleaning person.
+- Many of you would experience a symptom called ‘nesting’ as the due date approaches, and may tend to overexert yourselves.
+While there is nothing wrong with making the house tidy, just make sure you ask for help from your family, or hire a cleaning person.

 Here are a few things you could shop for during the 39th week of pregnancy:

-The approach of the due date may cause some anxiety, and reading up on what to expect is the best way to gather the information needed to handle the last few weeks of pregnancy.
-Stay relaxed and prepared as it is almost time for you to meet your baby.
+The approach of the due date may cause some anxiety.
+Reading up on what to expect is the best way to gather the information needed to handle the last few weeks of pregnancy.
+Stay relaxed and prepared, as it is almost time for you to meet your baby!